 The Dr. Mary F. Kearney ’96, M.S.’01 and Dr. Ann L. Boyd STEM Scholarship Established in 2018 by Mary Frances Kearney ’96, M.S.’01 and Ann L. Boyd, professor of biology, the scholarship is awarded annually to a female graduate student(s) enrolled in a STEM-related graduate program who exhibits academic excellence and financial need.

 Hodson Trust Scholarships for Children of Former Beneficial Employees Children of former full-time Beneficial employees, with two or more years of service with Beneficial Corporation and its subsidiaries immediately prior to June 30, 1998 are potential candidates for these full-tuition scholarships for undergraduate and graduate study at Hood College.
 All scholarship recipients must be enrolled on a full-time basis.

-The Sally Oros Graduate Counseling-Thanatology Certificate Scholarship Established in 2019 by Shelby J. Oros in memory of her mother, Sally, the scholarship is awarded each semester (fall and spring) to cover one course credit for a female graduate student who is a U.S. citizen and exhibits academic excellence and financial need, and is either enrolled in the counseling graduate program or pursing a certificate in thanatology.
+The Sally Oros Graduate Counseling-Thanatology Certificate Scholarship Established in 2019 by Shelby J. Oros in memory of her mother, Sally, the scholarship is awarded each semester (fall and spring) to cover a minimum of one course credit for a female graduate student who is a U.S. citizen and exhibits academic excellence and financial need, and is either enrolled in the counseling graduate program or pursing a certificate in thanatology.